 But that’s the good thing about my translation service: The authors aren’t bothered with such difficulties.
 I take care of the stressful part!
 The authors just can sit back and relax and receive their book in English on time for the agreed deadline.
 This book will also be finished on time and the translation will be totally great.

 The translators who are still on the team after a year have my absolute confidence.
 It is a pleasure to work with each and every one of them.
 They are all so reliable and committed and friendly and professional that I could go into raptures.
 The same applies for my editors and my proofreader, on whom I can always rely and who are also quite taken with the good translations.
-Despite this one humanly disappointing experience with Andrea Carpenter, I am therefore very happy with the service for book translation service into English and hope we will make even more authors happy with their book in English!
+Despite this one humanly disappointing experience with Andrea Carpenter, I am therefore very happy with the service for book translations into English and hope we will make even more authors happy with their book in English!

 Since this book translation service into English is going so well, I have now also put together a team for novel translations from English into German.
 You can find the website here: Your book in German.